OrchardCMS/OrchardCore/src/docs/reference/modules/ReCaptcha/README.md

 This attribute works in tandem with the <recaptcha /> HTML element, both need to be configured.
 The standard mode is PreventAbuse, this will show the captcha when a robot is suspected.
 The mode AlwaysShow, always shows the captcha on the page.
-If you have a requirement to display the captcha in a specific langauge, you can use the langauge property to set it to desired langauge using either the culture string or the two letter ISO code of the language.
+If you have a requirement to display the captcha in a specific language, you can use the language property to set it to desired language using either the culture string or the two letter ISO code of the language.

 ## Extending the module
 If you have requirements that you have to protect against robots using another method than IP address,